Many people wonder if Gatorade Zero, a delicious and calorie-free alternative to regular Gatorade, is beneficial for weight loss.1

 What's the Calorie Content of Gatorade Zero?

 The amount of calories that Gatorade Zero contains depends on its size.
 For example, a 12-ounce bottle has zero calories.
-However, a 20-ounce bottle can have about five to 10 calories.15
+However, a 20-ounce bottle can have about five to 10 calories.

 Which Gatorade Zero is Healthiest?

 Because it has no dyes, Gatorade Zero, Glacier Cherry is the healthiest choice even if it has 10 calories instead of 5 like most of the others.
 As someone can see, it obviously lacks color, plus there’s no mention of dyes in its ingredient list.
-Also, sucralose and acesulfame potassium are at the end of the list of ingredients, meaning that they only make up a small portion of the beverage which also helps make the answer clear on is gatorade zero good for weight loss.16
+Additionally, sucralose and acesulfame potassium appear at the end of the ingredient list, indicating that they are only present in small amounts in the beverage.
+This information helps clarify whether Gatorade Zero is beneficial for weight loss.

 References